 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such perilla leaves are thought to target the Lung and the Spleen.
+As such Zi Su Ye is thought to target the Lung and the Spleen.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
 The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.

 Histopathological examination of the rat livers showed that Perilla frutescens extract reduced the incidence of liver lesion.1